MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day8.md

 # Closure
 In this file, I will explain the meaning of closure, its benefits, and when it is used.
 Also, I will illustrate what backPack is and what its benefit.
+Moreover, I will give an introduction of asynchronous in JavaScript.

 ## What closure is
 closures are an important concept that allows functions to access variables from their outer lexical environment even after the outer function has finished executing.